Jennifer93150/Planty/wp-content/plugins/query-monitor/readme.txt

 In addition, if you like the plugin then I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about it too!

 ## Changelog ##

+### 3.12.1 ###

+* Corrects some inter-panel links that point to the Queries panel and sub-panels
+* Switches to `sessionStorage` for the selected table column filters so they don't persist across tabs or sessions
+* Removes the "Debug Bar:" prefix on the menus for panels inherited from the Debug Bar plugin

 ### 3.12.0 ###